harm-smits/42docs/libs/minilibx/getting_started.md

 ## Getting a screen on WSL(2)

 If you want to get a screen on WSL, follow the following steps:
-1. Install [xming](https://sourceforge.net/projects/xming/), just keep clicking
+1. Install [Xming](https://sourceforge.net/projects/xming/), just keep clicking
 next, the defaults will do.
 After installing, you will see a little Xming icon in your icon tray.
-Now exit xming, and open `XLaunch`, now click the following in setup:
+Now exit xming, and open XLaunch, proceed with the following
+steps:
 	- Click multiple windows and go to the next page
 	- Click start a program and go to the next page
 	- Make sure that the `No Access Control` box is ticked and go to the next page
 	- Click save configuration and then finish
-2. In WSL execute the following shell script, this will set your display environment variable accordingly (feel free to create an alias :D):
+2. In WSL execute the following command, this will set your display environment variable accordingly (feel free to create an alias :D):
 ```sh
 export DISPLAY=$(cat /etc/resolv.conf | grep nameserver | awk '{print $2}'):0.0
 ```
 3. Now you can run graphical applications by calling them from your command line interface.

 ## Initialization